Reading time: 2 minutes

 - Indecisiveness

-Triggers for Mental Exhaustion
+Triggers for mental exhaustion

 Several factors can lead to mental exhaustion, including:

-External stressors: These include a build-up of responsibilities, life changes, insufficient sleep, excessive use of phones, social media, laptops, screens, financial worries, and conflict situations.
+External stressors: These include a buildup of responsibilities, life changes, insufficient sleep, excessive use of phones, social media, laptops, screens, financial worries, and conflict situations.

 - Work pressure : Overload at work, deadlines and a high sense of responsibility.